callbrok/ApacheBugLearning/README.md

 "&fields=key,resolutiondate,versions,created,fixVersions&startAt=" + i + "&maxResults=" + j
 ```

 All tickets that refer to BUGs, and that have been closed as a result of the Bug fix, are considered.
-The variables `i` and `j` are used to retrieve tickets in groups of 1000 items.
+The variables `i` and `j` are used to retrieve tickets in groups of 1000 items (group of maximum elements returned by a Jira REST API call).

 A separate entity has been created for each of these items: